— Operator · Builder · Q2 2026

 do the actual work.

-I'm a Salesforce operator who got tired of waiting for AI tools to be built for people like me — so I started building them myself.
+Director of Revenue Operations turned AI practitioner.
+Senior PM background.
 Thought leader.
 Practitioner.
 Multi-agent systems running on the desk under my monitor.
 A SaaS in the wild.
 The notes from doing the work, in public.

-Based Wisconsin · USA Day job Salesforce + AI delivery Side bet Signal OS Stack M3 Ultra · Llama · Claude
+Based Chicago, IL · USA Day job Director of Revenue Operations Side bet PurpleChipmonk Stack M3 Ultra · Llama · Claude

 § 01